guacsec/guac/SETUP.md

 CREATE INDEX IF NOT EXISTS FOR (n:Attestation) on n.digest;
 ```

-You can validate the the indices have been created by using the command:
+You can validate the indices have been created by using the command:

 ```
 :schema